Yemeni civil war (2014–present): Beginning of the conflict (2014–2015)

-On 19 March 2015, the troops loyal to Hadi clashed with those who refused to recognize his authority in the Battle of Aden Airport.
-The forces under General Abdul-Hafez al-Saqqaf were defeated, and al-Saqqaf fled toward Sanaʽa.
+On 19 March 2015, troops loyal to Hadi clashed with those who refused to recognize his authority in the Battle of Aden Airport.
+The forces under General Abdul-Hafez al-Saqqaf were defeated, and al-Saqqaf fled toward Sanaa.
 In apparent retaliation for the routing of al-Saqqaf, warplanes reportedly flown by Houthi pilots bombed Hadi's compound in Aden.

 After the 20 March 2015 Sanaa mosque bombings, in a televised speech, Abdul-Malik al-Houthi, the leader of the Houthis, said his group's decision to mobilize for war was "imperative" under current circumstances and that Al-Qaeda in the Arabian Peninsula and its affiliates—among whom he counts Hadi—would be targeted, as opposed to southern Yemen and its citizens.
-President Hadi declared Aden to be Yemen's temporary capital while Sanaʽa remained under Houthi control.
+President Hadi declared Aden to be Yemen's temporary capital while Sanaa remained under Houthi control.

 Also, the same day as the mosque bombings, al-Qaeda militants captured the provincial capital of Lahij, Al Houta District after killing about 20 soldiers before being driven out several hours later.

-Hadi reiterated in a speech on 21 March 2015 that he was the legitimate president of Yemen and declared, "We will restore security to the country and hoist the flag of Yemen in Sanaʽa, instead of the Iranian flag."
-He also declared Aden to be Yemen's "economic and temporary capital" due to the Houthi occupation of Sanaʽa, which he pledged would be retaken.
+Hadi reiterated in a speech on 21 March 2015 that he was the legitimate president of Yemen and declared, "We will restore security to the country and hoist the flag of Yemen in Sanaa, instead of the Iranian flag."
+He also declared Aden to be Yemen's "economic and temporary capital" due to the Houthi occupation of Sanaa, which he pledged would be retaken.

 In Sanaa, the Houthi Revolutionary Committee appointed Major General Hussein Khairan as Yemen's new defence minister and placed him in overall command of the military offensive.